User FAQ The Take 2 Hosting User FAQ includes answers to many frequently asked

 https://www.take2hosting.com/?p=status

 You may order additional IPs at any time from the "Status" tab as well.
-Additional IPs may be ordered one at a time or in blocks of 4 IPs (/30 netblock), 8 IPs (/29 netblock), 16 IPs (/28 netblock), or 32 IPs (/27 netblock).
+Additional IPs may be ordered in blocks of 4 IPs (/30 netblock), 8 IPs (/29 netblock), 16 IPs (/28 netblock), or 64 IPs (/26 netblock).
 The cost for additional IP addresses is $1/month per IP.
 This interface also allows you to request additional IPs from different subnets.
+Appropriate justification is required for additional IPs.

 At any time you may request the removal of any IP addresses that you ordered after your server had been provisioned (those IPs that are not part of the original netblock).
-If you ordered a contiguous block of IPs (/30 netblock or greater) the entire block must be removed.
+If you ordered a contiguous block of IPs (/30 netblock or greater) the entire block must be removed at once.

 How Do I Maintain the Reverse DNS for My IP Address?